qmk/qmk_firmware/keyboards/lets_split/readme.md

 Wiring
 ------

-The 3 wires of the TRRS cable need to connect GND, VCC, and digital pin 3 (i.e.
+The 3 wires of the TRS/TRRS cable need to connect GND, VCC, and digital pin 3 (i.e.
 PD0 on the ATmega32u4) between the two Pro Micros.

 Then wire your key matrix to any of the remaining 17 IO pins of the pro micro